-As I had just mentioned, I too have been caught up with the rate race and ended up not keeping myself disciplined, which of course lead me to get off track with my finances.
-It’s shocking how quickly and easy it is to overspend and get yourself into debt, it can only take a few weeks to have your money spent with high credit card debt while the bills are piling up.
+As I had just mentioned, I too have been caught up with the rate race and ended up not keeping myself disciplined, which of course led me to get off track with my finances.
+It’s shocking how quickly and easy it is to overspend and get yourself into debt, it can only take a few weeks to have your money spent with high credit cards while the bills are piling up.

 5 Simple money management tips